Predictive Feature Caching for Training-free Acceleration of Molecular Geometry Generation: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Simon Langrieger and Gaspar Rochette for valuable feedback and discussions, which have greatly improved the quality of this paper, as well as to Begüm \c{C}\i{}\u{g} for her guidance on efficiency metrics.
+We are grateful to Simon Langrieger, Gaspar Rochette, and Lennard Schaub for valuable feedback and discussions, which have greatly improved the quality of this paper, as well as to Begüm \c{C}\i{}\u{g} for her guidance on efficiency metrics.